Skip to content

 Mistake 1: Trying to Fit Too Much Into the Plan

-A small home should not try to be a large home.
+A small barndominium should not try to function like a large custom home.
 Prioritize the rooms and features that matter most.

 Mistake 2: Ignoring Storage